galaxyproject/galaxy-hub/src/Admin/Config/Performance/Cluster/Legacy/index.md

 * **Unified:** The copy of Galaxy on the application server is the same copy as the one on the cluster nodes.
 The most common method to do this would be to put Galaxy in NFS somewhere that is accessible by the application server and the cluster nodes.
 We'll refer to this as the *unified* method.
 * **Staged:** The copy of Galaxy on the application server is NOT the same copy as the one on the cluster nodes.
 For example, Galaxy is put in local disk space on all the systems.
 This is a more complex configuration but can reduce stress on an NFS server for certain types of jobs.
 We'll refer to this as the *staged* method.
 Using the staged method is not recommended unless your tools are writing so much that it's causing problems with your NFS server.
 This process is fairly complex and assumes an intermediate level of *nix sysadmin knowledge.
-The staged method is currently only supported with <<nwwl(TORQUE)>>.  *Please note that the Staged Method is not in active use or development, and while we may be able to fix bugs that arise in this method due to changes in the way jobs run, not much time will be invested in maintaining it.*
+The staged method is currently only supported with TORQUE.  *Please note that the Staged Method is not in active use or development, and while we may be able to fix bugs that arise in this method due to changes in the way jobs run, not much time will be invested in maintaining it.*